melqui-sa-menezes/aqcio/README.md

 ### 4. Why JSON is better than XML?

+The answer to this question is not so simple.
+Being often considered "old", XML has characteristics that go beyond the processing and transport of data, being, consequently, more complex.
+JSON is faster and easier to use.
+However, while XML is even slower and more complex, it also offers additional features that, to this day, JSON has not yet been developed further.
+On the other hand, JSON is a more modern approach to the same purpose as XML, being preferred for delivering data between browsers and servers because of the lighter and faster files it produces.

-### 5. Please tell me about the most important/interesing project you worked on.
+### 5. Please tell me about the most important/interesting project you worked on.
 Why was it important?
 Which programming language you used?
 Why you believe you were vital for it?
+My last job gave me the challenge of working on building a product from scratch.
+Using the python language, the FastAPI framework and the sqlalchemy ORM, we built API's that served to feed data about products and user permissions in a social e-commerce.
+During the period I was able to evolve in the use of clean architecture and clean code standardization.